NVIDIA/NeMo/README.md

 <a id="markdown-results" name="results"></a>

 #### 6.1.1 Training Accuracy Results
-Training accuracy: NVIDIA SuperPOD (20 x 8 x A100 80GB for 5B model)
+Training accuracy: DGX SuperPOD (20 x 8 x A100 80GB for 5B model)
 We evaluated the 126M parameter and 5B parameter models on 8 different language tasks.
 The results can be found in the table below.
 All the tasks are provided as part of the evaluation harness, so the user can evaluate any .nemo